-You must take the information seriously and deal with it quickly, with sensitivity and with respect for the student.
-Appendix 1 provides guidance about categories of abuse we are protecting against and other specific safeguarding issues such as radicalisation & extremism, criminal and sexual exploitation, peer on peer abuse, domestic abuse, sexual violence/harassment etc.
+• You must take the information seriously and deal with it quickly, with sensitivity and with respect for the student.
+Appendix 1 provides guidance about categories of abuse we are protecting against and other specific safeguarding issues such as radicalisation & extremism, criminal and sexual exploitation, child on child abuse, domestic abuse, sexual violence/harassment etc.